zhoupgit/grafana/docs/sources/fundamentals/intro-to-prometheus/index.md

 - _metrics_ that consist of a _timestamp_ and a _sample_, which is the numeric value, such as how many disk bytes have been read or a stock price
 - a set of labels called _dimensions_, for example, `job` and `device`

-You can store time series data in any relational database, however, these systems are not developed to store and query large volumes of time series data.
+You can store time series data in any relational database, but these kinds of systems are not developed to store and query large volumes of time series data.
 Prometheus and similar software provide tools to compact and optimize time series data.

 ### Simple dashboard using PromQL